Mediterranean Shark and Ray Conservation Meeting

 The workshop will also include a one day additional session to discuss the Sharks and Ray Action Plan for the Balearic Islands.

-The meeting is organized by IUCN Center for Mediterranean Cooperation with the support of Marilles Foundation and the Mediterranean IUCN SSC Shark Specialist Group
+The meeting is organized by IUCN Center for Mediterranean Cooperation with the support of Marilles Foundation and experts from the Mediterranean IUCN SSC Shark Specialist Group.

 Participants wishing to present any new initiatives, approaches or projects within the scope of the meeting are kindly asked to submit a short proposal of the presentation.